acids-ircam/nn_tilde/README.md

   </tr>
 </table>

+**New in 1.6.0**

+- Buffers (Max) / Array (Pd) attribute setting to allow the `.ts` model to access internal buffers / arrays.
+- `torch.Tensor` attributes can be set through Max/MSP `[array]`, allowing to set attributes of unlimited size.

 ## Buffer configuration

-Internally, `nn~` has a circular buffer mechanism that helps maintain a reasonable computational load.
-You can modify its size through the use of an additional integer after the method declaration, as shown below
+Internally, `nn~` has a circular buffer mechanism that helps maintain a reasonable computational load, if the given buffer size is greater tha 0.
+You can modify its size through the use of an additional integer after the method declaration, as shown below.

+**Important**For Windows users, the circular buffer is automatically disabled because of a memory leak [that occurs when a TorchScript model is used in a separate thread](https://github.com/pytorch/pytorch/issues/24237).
+Unfortunately, this implies a much lower efficiency in terms of CPU.

 <table>
   <tr>